defactor-com/documentation/docs/engage/front-end-ui/admin-section/general-settings.md

 ---

-## Overview of the General Section
+## Overview of the General Settings

 From here, project owners and managers can:
 - Add new admin accounts.